Petal® Collection Dining TablePrice: $2,264.00

 Design by Richard Schultz, 1960.

-Schultz originally designed the Petal Table series to accompany the Bertoia Chairs that Harry Bertoia designed for Knoll.
-All tables feature tops made of eight petals, which are mounted on a beautifully crafted cast aluminum 'spider'.
-Schultz was inspired by Queen Anne's Lace - a weed growing near his home in Pennsylvania - which grows clusters of flowers, each supported on its own stem.
+Schultz originally designed the Petal Dining Table to accompany the Bertoia Chairs that Harry Bertoia designed for Knoll.
+All tables feature tops made of eight petals, which are mounted on a beautifully crafted cast aluminum "spider".
+Schultz was inspired by Queen Anne's Lace — a weed growing near his home in Pennsylvania — which grows clusters of flowers, each supported on its own stem.
 By making a table in this manner, there is no need for a ring support, and each petal is independent, allowing the table to expand and contract with the weather.

 Material(s): Vertical grain Teak (natural finish) or machined high density polyurethane petals, cast aluminum top spider and base, stainless steel stem, molded nylon glides

 Designer: Richard Schultz

 Richard Schultz joined Knoll Associates in 1951 to work with Harry Bertoia, after studying at Iowa State University and the Illinois Institute of Technology in Chicago.
 Schultz's work with Knoll took a serendipitous turn when Florence Knoll asked him to design durable, attractive outdoor furniture for her Florida home.
 The result was the "Leisure Collection" (now sold as the "1966 Collection") which became an instant classic.
 In addition to his work for Knoll, he designed an office system for Stow/Davis.
 He also taught basic design at the Philadelphia College of Art and had a one-man show of his sculpture at the Museum of Modern Art, New York.